Miyanoen

 sightseeing

-As said in the "Sayama tea picking song", "Shizuoka is color, Uji is the scent, but flavor, that is limited to Sayama".
-Sayama tea is one of Japan's three great tea sorts together with Shizuoka and Uji.
-It is considered to be one of the "large teas".
-At Miyanoen, you can familiarize yourself with Sayama tea through different workshops.
+As sung in the "Sayama tea picking song," "Shizuoka is color, Uji is scent, but Sayama's flavor is victorious."
+Sayama tea is one of Japan's three great tea varieties together with Shizuoka and Uji.
+At Miyanoen, you can experience Sayama tea hands-on through different workshops.
 In the tea picking experience, you can don the typical red apron (paid rental), pick and drink tea, try tea leaf tempura, and enjoy matcha art.
 This is a place to truly enjoy Sayama tea and Japanese tea culture.

 Basic Information